Meet the Myers-Galloway Counseling Team in Charlotte, NC

 Currently accepting new clients: Yes

 Hey!
-I’m Elizabeth, a mental health practitioner and therapeutic performing artist passionate about helping women, families, and adolescents navigate the ups and downs of life with grace and self-compassion.
-If you’ve ever felt like you’re holding too much, trying to keep it together while managing the weight of everyone else’s expectations, I see you.
+I'm Elizabeth, an LCMHCA, therapeutic performing artist, and passionate advocate for helping women, families, adolescents, and adults find their footing in the middle of life's hardest seasons.
+If you've ever felt like you're holding too much — carrying the weight of everyone else's expectations while quietly losing pieces of yourself — I see you.
 My goal is to help you slow down, reconnect with your inner voice, and rediscover the parts of yourself that deserve to breathe again.

-I work with clients navigating anxiety, trauma, attachment wounds, anger, and major life transitions.
-In our sessions, we’ll use creativity and expression as tools for healing—whether that’s through movement, storytelling, or art.
-You’ll learn to notice what your emotions are trying to tell you, practice grounding skills, and build confidence in expressing what you need without fear or guilt.
-Over time, clients I work with often find more balance, improved relationships, and a renewed sense of peace in their daily lives.
+I work with clients navigating anxiety, depression, trauma, attachment wounds, anger, grief, life transitions, identity struggles, parentification, emotional neglect, professional burnout, ADHD, and the complex dynamics that show up in adult children and family relationships.
+In our sessions, we'll use creativity and expression as tools for healing — through the SoulWork Stanza Method of storytelling, expressive arts, and approaches rooted in ACT, CBT, Attachment, Solution-Focused Brief Therapy, and Emotion-Focused Therapy.
+I'm currently in training to become a certified Soul Work Facilitator, deepening my practice in culturally-responsive, identity-centered creative healing.
+You'll learn to notice what your emotions are trying to tell you, practice grounding skills, and build confidence in expressing what you need without fear or guilt.
+Over time, clients often find more balance, improved relationships, and a renewed sense of peace in their daily lives.

-Our sessions are a space for honesty, exploration, and growth.
+Our sessions — available both in-person and virtually — are a space for honesty, exploration, and growth.
 I blend expressive arts with evidence-based approaches to make therapy both engaging and transformative.
-Whether it’s journaling, mindfulness, or creative exercises, everything we do is designed to help you find your rhythm and write a story that feels true to you.
+Whether it's journaling, mindfulness, or creative exercises, everything we do is designed to help you find your rhythm and write a story that feels true to you.

-When I’m not in session, I’m usually pouring back into my community, supporting youth arts programs, volunteering at local food pantries, and creating spaces where children can dream big.
-I believe healing isn’t just about overcoming pain—it’s about embracing the beauty of becoming.
+When I'm not in session, I'm usually pouring back into my community — supporting youth arts programs, exploring local performing and visual arts spaces around the city, and creating spaces where children can dream big.
+I believe healing isn't just about overcoming pain — it's about embracing the beauty of becoming.

-And in my own life, I practice what I teach: finding self-care in small, sacred moments—basking in sunlight while biking to work, reflecting on quotes that linger, or dancing to Gracie’s Corner remixes that remind me joy is medicine too.
+And in my own life, I practice what I teach: finding self-care in small, intentional moments — basking in sunlight while biking to work, reflecting on quotes that linger, or dancing to Gracie's Corner remixes that remind me joy is medicine too.

 If you are ready to embrace your authentic self, and to let go of the fear of how others perceive you, contact me at Myers-Galloway Counseling in Charlotte, NC.
 Click here to book a FREE 15 minute phone consultation or call us at 704-750-1889.